tupilabs/speaklikeabrazilian.com/_posts/2021-11-02-where-do-we-find-our-brazilian-portuguese-expressions.markdown

 ---
 layout: post
-title:  "Where do we find our new Brazilian Portuguese expressions?"
+title:  "Where do we find our Brazilian Portuguese expressions?"
 date:   2021-11-02 23:05:26 +1300
 categories: blog
 note: Kudos to Algolia for the free tier for their great search service